Joel Brand: Himmler's involvement

 Germany's Foreign Minister, Joachim von Ribbentrop, had apparently known nothing about the proposal.
 He cabled Brigadeführer Edmund Veesenmayer of the SS on 20 July 1944 to ask about it, and was told on 22 July that Brand and Grosz had been sent to Turkey on the orders of Heinrich Himmler, head of the SS.
 Eichmann himself said during interrogation after the war that the order had come from Himmler, as did SS officer Kurt Becher: "Himmler said to me: 'Take whatever you can from the Jews.
 Promise them whatever you want.
 What we will keep is another matter.'"

 According to Bauer, the "clumsiness of the approach has been a wonderment to all observers".
 Bauer argues that Eichmann wanted to murder Jews, not sell them, but was forced instead to act as Himmler's reluctant messenger.
 On the day Brand left Germany for Istanbul in May 1944, Eichmann was in Auschwitz checking that it was ready for the trainloads of Jews about to arrive from Hungary.
 The camp's commander, Obersturmbannführer Rudolf Höss, said it would be difficult to process such large numbers, whereupon Eichmann ordered that new arrivals be gassed immediately rather than going through "selection".
 This does not suggest that he was going to halt the killing until Brand returned from Istanbul.

-In Bauer's view, the presence at one of the meetings of Gerhard Clages of the SS signals that Himmler was interested in secret peace talks.
+Gerhard Clages of the SS was present at one of the meetings; in Bauer's view, this signals that Himmler was interested in secret peace talks.
 Brand and Grosz arrived in Istanbul just two months before the attempted assassination of Adolf Hitler on 20 July 1944.
 Himmler knew that attempts might be made on Hitler's life, although not where and when.
 He may have wanted to broker for peace in case Hitler did not survive, using low-level agents for plausible deniability; in the event that Hitler did survive, Bauer argues, Himmler would be able to offer him a peace deal with the West that excluded the Soviet Union.
 Brand himself came to believe that the proposal had been designed to drive a wedge between the Allies.
 Two months before his death in 1964, at the trial in Germany of Eichmann's deputies Hermann Krumey and Otto Hunsche, he said he had "made a terrible mistake in passing this on to the British.
 It is now clear to me that Himmler sought to sow suspicion among the Allies as a preparation for his much desired Nazi-Western coalition against Moscow."